 Understanding the hardware of the Voltage Regulator Subsystem

 The rectangular block on the left, titled X1, is the barrel connector.
-The barrel connector must be supplied a constant DC voltage in the range of 6-12V.
+The barrel connector needs a constant DC voltage supply in the range of 6-12V.
 The barrel connector also needs to have a certain kind of polarity as shown below.
 The center should be positive, and the outer covering should be negative, or in our case, GND.

 The barrel connector is connected to the diode D1.
 This is a safety mechanism.
 The diode ensures that if you use a barrel connector with a different polarity than the one specified, the reverse polarity supply doesn’t get into the system and you don’t fry up your board.

-The power supplied at X1 can be accessed at the Vin pin on the power expansion rail.
+We can access the power that we input at X1 at the Vin pin on the power expansion rail.
 You can use it to power any other external components in your project.

 The diode is connected to the LDO voltage regulator.
-The voltage regulator converts the input to 5V, and this is sent to power on the board.
+The voltage regulator converts the input to 5V.
+Subsequently, this signal powers up the Arduino Uno board.
 The 5V generated here can be accessed at the 5V pin on the power expansion rail.

 There are two electrolytic capacitors and a ceramic capacitor.
-These capacitors are called bypass capacitors.
-They are used to remove any unwanted AC ripples and give a clean noise-free DC output.
+These capacitors are known as bypass capacitors.
+We use these capacitors to remove any stray AC ripples and give a clean noise-free DC output.

 The input supplied at the barrel connector passes forward only if the polarity is correct, it can be accessed at Vin.
 Moving along, the input signal passes through the LDO voltage regulator and along with help from the capacitors a clean and stable 5V is obtained.